composer/composer/doc/articles/repository-priorities.md

 - Performance wise, it is more efficient to stop looking for a package once it has been found somewhere.
 It also avoids loading duplicate packages in case the same package is present in several of your repositories.
-- Security wise, it is safer to treat them canonically as it means that your most important repositories will return the packages you expect them to always.
+- Security wise, it is safer to treat them canonically as it means that packages you expect to come from your most important repositories will never be loaded from another repository instad.
 Let's say you have a private repository which is not canonical, and you require your private package `foo/bar ^2.0` for example.
-Now if someone publishes `foo/bar 2.999` to packagist.org, suddenly Composer will pick that package as it has a higher version than your latest release (say 2.4.3), and you end up install something you may not have meant to.
+Now if someone publishes `foo/bar 2.999` to packagist.org, suddenly Composer will pick that package as it has a higher version than your latest release (say 2.4.3), and you end up installing something you may not have meant to.
 If the private repository is canonical however, that 2.999 version from packagist.org will not be considered at all.